 The Hindu scriptures also describe the woman in four categories, Padmini, Sankhini, Hastini and Chitrini.
-Of these four types, a Shankini or a conch woman is blessed with the virtues of a conch, a shankh.
+Of these four types, a Sankhini or a conch woman is blessed with the virtues of a conch, a shankh.

 Her physical build is balanced.
 She can be hard as well as soft.
 She is full of energy and is fiercely independent.
-A classic example of this type of woman is Gargi, the mother of Adi Shankracharya or Vaidehi or Sita, the consort of Lord Ram.
+A classic example of this type of woman is Gargi, the mother of Adi Shankaracharya, or Vaidehi or Sita, the consort of Lord Ram.